blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 "I'm afraid I can't do that."
 Said Erika, lowering her hands and kneeling to pet Tristan.
 "What's your name, officer?"

-"Derida Minsk," Said the officer, " and I'm afraid I must insist, Mamzel Belcroft.
+"Derida Minsk," Said the officer, " and I'm afraid I must insist, Major Belcroft.
 This incident falls under an active investigation for the Ministorum, and we need everything we can get."

 _Now, that's interesting.
 Is this not an isolated incident?_